 The following day, the parties appeared in court, each seeking a protective order against the other.
 The judge viewed the video recording of the struggle between the parties and declined to grant either party’s request.
-Subsequently, the matter was investigated by Boston Police Department’s domestic violence unit, which eventually filed criminal charges against the plaintiff.
-The defendant was not charged, though the matter was also referred to the BPD’s Internal Affairs division.
+Subsequently, the Boston Police Department’s domestic violence unit investigated the matter; it eventually filed criminal charges against the plaintiff.
+It did not charge the defendant, though it did refer the matter to the BPD’s Internal Affairs division.

-About six weeks later, the plaintiff filed for another protective order against the defendant, alleging that he followed her in his car, intimidated her, and had a friend call her and threaten her not to go to court.
+About six weeks later, the plaintiff filed for another protective order against the defendant.
+She alleged that he followed her in his car, intimidated her, and had a friend call her and threaten her not to go to court.
 The following month, a clerk magistrate heard the criminal charges against the plaintiff.
-The clerk held the application “in abeyance” for sixty days, told the parties to stay away from each other, and noted and that, if there were no further incidents, the criminal complaint would be dismissed.
+The clerk held the application “in abeyance” for sixty days and told the parties to stay away from each other.
+He noted that if there were no further incidents, the criminal complaint would be dismissed.

 The fourth judge granted the protective order ex parte, then scheduled the matter for further hearing.
 Another judge heard the matter and extended the protective order for a year.
 The defendant appealed, claiming that the judge abused his discretion in granting the order.
-The defendant argued that the plaintiff failed to prove, by a preponderance of the evidence, that she suffered abuse, and that the only “new” evidence presented by the plaintiff in support of the request was an incident where the defendant drove by the plaintiff’s workplace.
+The defendant argued that the plaintiff failed to prove, by a preponderance of the evidence, that she suffered abuse.
+He claimed the only “new” evidence presented by the plaintiff in support of the request was an incident where the defendant drove by the plaintiff’s workplace.